elnormous/HTTPRequest/README.md

 # HTTPRequest

 HTTPRequest is a single-header library for making HTTP requests.
-You can just drop it in your project and use it.
+You can just include it in your project and use it.

 Usage:
 ```